Lumbar spinal stenosis and knee osteoarthritis. The connection?

 osteoarthritis find their recoveries a bit less beneficial

-in terms of social life and activities.
+related to social life and activities.
 Their KOA complicates

 their ability to do routine work or ordinary activities due to knee pain or